 Dr. Levy moved to Massachusetts General Hospital and Harvard Medical School in 2019 to continue his research work in superficial siderosis.
 Current projects are focused on expediting the iron chelation process, improving MRI outcomes measures and characterizing the pathological changes that occur in brain areas exposed to hemosiderin.

-Dr. Levy has more than 95 peer-reviewed research articles, reviews and editorials, and 3 patents covering NMO tolerization therapy, TM diagnostics and stem cell regeneration approaches.
-Dr. Levy is currently the chief editor at Multiple Sclerosis and Related Disorders and sits on the editorial board for Journal of Neurological Diseases, and on scientific advisory boards for Alexion, MedImmune, Chugai, Shire and Quest Diagnostics.
+Dr. Levy has more than 95 peer-reviewed research articles, reviews, editorials, and 3 patents covering NMO tolerization therapy, TM diagnostics, and the stem cell regeneration approach.
+Dr. Levy is currently the chief editor at Multiple Sclerosis and Related Disorders and sits on the editorial board for Journal of Neurological Diseases and on scientific advisory boards for Alexion, MedImmune, Chugai, Shire, and Quest Diagnostics.